-As noted earlier in this report, Bass Coast's housing accommodate both permanent residents and visitors in almost equal measures.
+As noted earlier in this report, Bass Coast's housing accommodates both permanent residents and visitors.
 Although permanent occupancy is increasing, competition for housing from both of these markets is expected to continue throughout the planning period and cause challenges for certain parts of the community, especially those seeking permanent rentals who are often 'crowded out' due to price growth driven by strong competition from visitors.
 This circumstance is likely to increase current economic challenges associated with low labour force availability for key sectors such as hospitality, retail and services.